khanlamiah019/StudBuds/README.md

 ## API Endpoints:

-1. Authentication
+**1. Authentication**

-a) Sign Up
+**a) Sign Up**
 Method: POST
 Endpoint: /api/auth/signup
 Description: Registers a new user.
 Email must end with "@cooper.edu" and password must be at least 9 characters.
 Request Body:
 ```
 {
    "name": "Your Name",